saulpierotti/markdown_notebook/BPI.md

 * Protein electrophoresis can be done in native conformation or by SDS-PAGE
 * Immunological techniques are Western blot, ELISA, immunoprecipitation
 	* Antibodies have affinity constants ranging from $10^9$ to $10^12$ M
+* Indirect ELISA is more sensitive than the direct version
+	* A primary Ab has several epitopes (!)
+* Sandwich ELISA is more specific because requires the contemporaneous recognition of 2 non-overlapping epitopes
+* Competitive ELISA is more senitive and requires less Ab
+	* It is basically a negtaive version, where if the Ab is washed away means that there was antigen in the sample
+* Sample solubilization is done in Urea 7M, Thiourea 2M and Chaps 4%
+* SS bridges can be broken with DTT or tributilphosphine
+* SDS-PAGE is stained with Comassie or silver staining
 * The upper limit for the number of resolvable proteins in a 2D-PAGE is 10000
 * Spot identification in 2D-PAGE can be done by MS or by image analysis
 	* Image analysis can be done by comparing our image with gel images of identified proteins present in databases